 Andrea Parker, RN, MS, Executive Director -Methodist College, Bradley University and the University of Illinois at Chicago.

-Holly Bill, BS, CHES, Assistant Manager – Bachelor of Science in Community Health Education from Illinois State University
+Holly Bill, MPH, CHES, Assistant Manager – Master of Public Health from Benedictine University and Bachelor of Science in Community Health Education from Illinois State University

-Holly earned her Bachelor of Science Degree in Community Health Education from Illinois State University.
-She has been with the Hult Center for Healthy Living since August 2011, where she has been dedicated to giving back to the community that shaped who she is today.
-Holly manages the daily operations at the Hult Center, and is responsible for ensuring quality service and programs are being delivered to each of our clients.
-Holly received the Outstanding Accomplishments & Achievements Recognition for Promotion of Civil Liberties from the American Civil Liberties Union of Illinois in 2016 for her efforts in decreasing teen pregnancies and sexually transmitted infections throughout Peoria County.
-Holly has served as the curriculum coordinator for Peoria Public School District’s Division of Adolescent and School Health (DASH) Committee since 2013.
-Other committees that Holly has served on include Peoria County’s Reproductive Health Committee, various Heart of Illinois United Way committees, HOIUW Governance Team, Illinois Suicide Prevention Alliance, Peoria Substance Abuse Prevention Coalition (SAP), Positive Health Solutions Fiscal Committee, and more.
+Holly earned a Master of Public Health from Benedictine University and a Bachelor of Science Degree in Community Health Education from Illinois State University, and received certification through the National Commission for Health Education Credentialing to be a Certified Health Education Specialist (CHES).
+She has been with Hult Center for Healthy Living since August 2011, where she has been dedicated to giving back to the community that shaped who she is today.
+As a Peoria Public Schools graduate (Hines, Von Steuben, and Woodruff High School) and former Hult Center fan from yearly school fieldtrips, Holly is now responsible for ensuring quality health education programs and services are being delivered to each of our youth- over 50,000 youth each year!
+Holly received the Outstanding Accomplishments & Achievements Recognition for Promotion of Civil Liberties from the American Civil Liberties Union of Illinois in 2016 for her efforts in decreasing teen pregnancies and sexually transmitted infections throughout Peoria County, followed by the iBi Magazine 40 Leaders Under 40 Award in 2017.
+Holly served as the curriculum coordinator for Peoria Public School District’s Division of Adolescent and School Health (DASH) Committee since 2013, and is a board member on the Partnership for a Healthy Community.
+Other committees that Holly serves on include: Partnership for a Healthy Community Board, Co-Chair of the Partnership for a Healthy Community’s Substance Use and Mental Health Committees, Bright Futures PI Advisory Board, Central Illinois Area Health Education Center (AHEC) Community Advisory Committee, and Children’s Mental Health Initiative Steering Committee, to name a few.
+Holly previously served on the Tri-County Reproductive Health Committee, Tri-County Healthy Eating Active Living (HEAL) Committee, various Heart of Illinois United Way committees, including the steering & curriculum committee for Healthy Minds, Healthy Neighborhoods, Peoria Substance Abuse Prevention Coalition (SAP), Positive Health Solutions Fiscal Committee, and more.
+She is a Dale Carnegie graduate, is certified in in Mental Health First Aid and Youth Mental Health First Aid, a QPR (Question, Persuade, Refer) Suicide Prevention Gatekeeper Trainer, National Diabetes Prevention Program Lifestyle Coach, and is a Certified CATCH (Coordinated Approach to Child Health) Implementation Trainer.
 To learn more about Holly, connect with her on LinkedIn here. www.linkedin.com/in/hollybill

-Renea Gatson, AAS, Administrative Assistant – Associate’s Degree in Human Services from Illinois Central College
+Renea Gatson, AAS, Administrative Assistant, Volunteer Coordinator – Associate’s Degree in Human Services from Illinois Central College

 Renea is a graduate of Illinois Central College with an Associate in Applied Science Degree in Human Services.
 She has worked in a variety of healthcare areas for over 18 years with UnityPoint Health-Methodist.
 She enjoys being around and meeting new people, and has a passion for helping others.
 Renea is a Peoria native, raised among a large, loving family as the oldest of 10 children.
 She has four beautiful children that are her pride and joy!
 She has two grand-dogs, Doni and Bella, and recently married her life-long partner.
 In her spare time, she likes to travel, spend time with family and friends, and eat good food while listening to music.
 Renea is a happy person who loves life!

-Becca Mathis, BS, CHES, Certified Health Education Specialist – Bachelor of Science in Community Health Education from Illinois State University
+Becca Mathis, BS, MCHES, Community Health Coordinator – Bachelor of Science in Community Health Education from Illinois State University

 Kitty Bienemann, MA, NCC, LCPC – Counselor

-Jessica Draper, BS, CHES, Certified Health Education Specialist – Bachelor of Science in Community Health Education and a Minor in Psychology from Illinois State University
+Jessica Johnson, BS, MCHES, Master Certified Health Education Specialist – Bachelor of Science in Community Health Education and a Minor in Psychology from Illinois State University

 Debbie Harris, BS, Health Education Specialist – Bachelor of Science in Community Health Education from Illinois State University

-Debbie has over 10 years of experiences as a health educator, previously working as a health & nutrition educator in the school system.
-She also is a certified hearing & vision technician.
+Debbie has 16 years of experiences as a Health Education Specialist, previously working as a Health & Nutrition Specialist in the school system.
 Debbie was awarded the Robin A. Orr Community Partnership Award for promoting health and wellness through nutrition education coordination of services and access to nutrition program so that Illinois residents can achieve food security.
-Debbie is the Coordinator for PNC “Your Amazing Body” and Tooth or Consequences.
-Debbie also assists with May Healthy Heroes.
-Debbie is involved on serval committees, United Way Success by Six, Early Childhood Forum of Central Illinois, & A.O.K (All Our Kids).
-In her spare time Debbie is the Business Sponsor Coordinator for the Morton-Peoria St. Jude Run and a member of the Young Professionals of Greater Peoria.
+Debbie is the coordinator for PNC “Your Amazing Body” and Hult Center’s dental health programs.
+She is also a National Diabetes Prevention Program Lifestyle Coach and certified CATCH (Coordinated Approach to Child Health) Implementation Trainer, and QPR (Question, Persuade, Refer) Suicide Prevention Gatekeeper Trainer.
+Debbie is the Culture Ambassador for Hult Center for Healthy Living/UnityPoint Health and United Way Pacesetter Campaign Coordinator along with serving on several committees, United Way Success by Six, Early Childhood Forum of Central Illinois & Early Childhood Forum sub-committee Legislative Happening Hour, & A.O.K (All Our Kids), Tazewell-Woodford Head Start Health Advisory Committee & PCCEO Health Advisory Committee.
+In her spare time Debbie is the Business Sponsor Coordinator for the Morton-Peoria St. Jude Run and a member of the Young Professionals of Greater Peoria, UnityPoint Young Professionals, and volunteers for Hooked on Fishing Park.
 Debbie is very passionate about encouraging people to live healthier lives.
 To learn more about Debbie, connect with her on LinkedIn here: https://www.linkedin.com/in/debbie-harris-8a613335

 Jeanna Rich, BS, RDN, LDN, Registered Dietitian – Bachelor of Science in Dietetics from Bradley University